 Why have you chosen social work as a career?

 Employers ask this question to learn about your motivation.
-To impress with your answer you'll need to respond with something more than 'because I like helping people'.
-While a passion to improve the lives of vulnerable groups is important and admirable you need to be able to demonstrate, perhaps with a personal story, why you choose to go into social work.
+To impress you'll need to respond with something more than 'because I like helping people'.
+While a passion to improve the lives of vulnerable groups is important, you need to be able to demonstrate, perhaps with a personal story, why you choose social work.

 Explain why you think social work is crucial to society and how you believe you can make a positive difference.